DSR: Direct Simultaneous Registration for Multiple 3D Images: Experiments and Results

 \subsection{Simulated Experiments}

-We run experiments based on the simulated 3D TEE images for quantitative validation of the proposed DSR algorithm in terms of accuracy.
-Five sequences of 3D images are generated from a 3D CT image (used as ground truth) by using different poses of simulated US probe.
-The FoV of simulated TEE images are the same as the one in actual 3D TEE image (see last column in Table~\ref{Patients}) to get similar imagery information as real volumes.
-Each sequence contains 11 frames of 3D images and the magnitude of transformations between consecutive frames varied between +/--12 degrees in three dimensions (rotating around X-Y-Z axes), and +/--15 pixels in three dimensions (translating along X-Y-Z axes).
-Studies show that, after logarithmic compression, multiplicative speckle noise~\cite{loizou2005comparative} can be transformed as a kind of additive noise in the US images and is close to Gaussian distribution \cite{loizou2005comparative,zong1998speckle,zhang2020despeckling}.
-Thus, Gaussian noise with std 25 is generated randomly and added to these five sequences.
+Five sequences of 3D images (in grayscale ranging from 0 to 255) are simulated by transforming a 3D TEE volume to a real 3D CT scan of the heart with different poses and cropping the corresponding image area.
+The FoV of the simulated TEE images is the same as the 3D TEE image to get similar imagery information as real TEE volumes.
+Each sequence contains 11 frames of 3D images.
+The magnitude of these transformations varies between +/-- 12 degrees for rotations and +/-- 15 pixels for translations, which are typical ranges of poses in our obtained in-vivo 3D TEE images.
+Multiplicative speckle noise \cite{loizou2005comparative} in the original US signal can be transformed into a kind of additive noise close to Gaussian distribution in the obtained US images after logarithmic compression \cite{loizou2005comparative,zhang2020despeckling}.
+Thus, Gaussian noise with a standard deviation of 25 is generated randomly and added to the intensities of these five~sequences of images.

-To verify the equivalence of proposed DSR and DBA for pose estimation, the two methods are performed respectively from the same initial guess and the objective functions in each iteration are compared.
-Note that in the proposed DSR method, the intensities of panoramic image are not needed.
-Panoramic image is computed in DSR method deliberately only for comparing the objective function.
-It is found that the values of the objective functions from the two methods are always the same at every iteration, which indicates the estimated poses from the two algorithms at every step are always the same.